nextstrain/nextstrain.org/content/docs/01-getting-started/01-install.md

 git submodule update --init
 ```

-Augur is written in Python 2.7 and requires Python 2.7 to run.
+Augur requires Python 2.7 to run.
 Your version of Python can be confirmed by running `python --version`.

 Augur has a number of python dependencies that are listed in `requirements.txt` and are best installed via a package manager like conda or pip.